openhie/openinfoman/README.md

 OpenInfoMan has been developed as part of <a href="http://ohie.org">OpenHIE</a> and is intended to be the engine behind the CSD compliant <a href="https://wiki.ohie.org/display/SUB/Health+Worker+Registry+Community">Health Worker Registry</a> and to be incorporated in <a href="http://openhim.org/">OpenHIM</a>.

-# CSD Schema
+## CSD Schema

 You can find documentation for the CSD schema data mode  <a href="http://openhie.github.io/openinfoman/CSD.html">here</a> which has be generated from <a href="https://github.com/openhie/openinfoman/blob/master/resources/CSD.xsd">CSD.xsd</a>

-# Ubuntu Installation
+## Ubuntu Installation

-You can easily install on Ubuntu 14.04 and Ubuntu 14.10 using the following commands
+You can easily install on Ubuntu 14.x and 16.x using the following commands
 ```sh
 sudo add-apt-repository ppa:openhie/release
 sudo apt-get update